Providing opportunities to learn about, make, and enjoy music, since 1955.

 CMC offers need-based scholarships for registrants, subsidized by the non-profit Community Music Center, Inc.

-During the covid emergency, activities will be "pay what you can", without a scholarship form or documentation required.
+During the covid emergency, activities will be free or "pay what you can", without a scholarship form or documentation required.

 Otherwise, the scholarship policy is as follows: